-- Provision, capacity and maintenance of ICT systems and assets - Provision, capacity and maintenance of broadband services, such as WiFi, telephones - Provision of essential services (water and electricity) - Provision of linen - Provision of consumables (such as toiletries) - Provision of small electrical appliances in room such as TV and Kettles. - Provision of toys and recreational activities for children - Provision of additional furniture for families with infant children, such as cots and linens, prams - Provision of consumables for families with infants such as nappies and formula - Provision of disability and mobility supports - 24 hour security of the site site access control and patrolling, with support provided by the Commonwealth (refer to Commonwealth responsibilities) - Catering and food provision, including delivery of catering to accommodation facilities - Provision of personal hygiene facilities and consumables; - Waste management services (standard and biohazard/medical) - Cleaning of rooms and common areas with adherence to infection control quidelines - Provision of laundry services - Facility management including: - o Building and room maintenance - o Ground maintenance - Provision of fire services - Provision of transport services while an individual is in quarantine, this could include transport to and from the facility, internal to the facility, or for travel outside the facility, such as for medical purposes (including for interstate medical transfer) - Staff recruitment, induction and training programs, including infection control training and a nation-wide recruitment campaign to supplement the Northern Territory health workforce - Mental health services for quarantine residents and staff - Hospital services - Health services including but not limited to: - Pathology - o Primary care services - Alcohol and drug services

-- o Dental services - o Maternity services - o Occupational therapy / disability supports etc - Facilitating access to welfare services and support.
+- o Toys and recreational activities for children - Additional furniture for families with infant children, such as cots and linens, prams - o Consumables for families with infants such as nappies and formula - Cleaning of rooms and common areas with adherence to infection control guidelines - o Provision of fire services - Provision of transport services while an individual is in quarantine, this could include transport to and from the facility, internal to the facility, or for travel outside the facility, such as for medical purposes (including for interstate medical transfer) - Staff recruitment, induction and training programs, including infection control training and a nation-wide recruitment campaign to supplement the Northern Territory health workforce - o Mental health services for quarantine residents and staff - Hospital services - Health services including but not limited to: - Pathology - Primary care services - Alcohol and drug services - Dental services - Maternity services - Occupational therapy / disability supports etc - o Facilitating access to welfare services and support - Capital works are automatically in scope where they are minor (up to \$100,000) per activity such as painting etc. - Any major capital works (over \$100,000) need to be approved by the Commonwealth Department of Health in writing prior to works commencing.